 Our mAgriculture work opens up value chains to smallholder farmers so that they can enjoy those benefits, including increased stability, higher prices, and access to financing.

 Using digital technology, we connect farmers to agricultural training, and often marry such training with improved access to finance, to agricultural inputs, and to specific market opportunities.

 Our innovations in mAgriculture also make it easier for agribusinesses to work with smallholder farmers: reducing the costs of sourcing crops from remote and dispersed farmers; matching supply with demand; and improving the transparency of transactions.

 Across Ghana, smallholder farmers cultivating less than five hectares of land are striking out in new directions to improve their yields, incomes and food security.
-AgroTech, a new program run by Grameen Foundation and its partners engages farmers through multimedia and on-the-ground advisors.
+AgroTech, a program run by Grameen Foundation and its partners has engaged farmers to adopt good agricultural practices and connect with new markets.

 Colombia’s Antioquia region is prized for its great agricultural potential.
 However, its capital city, Medellín, imports 71 percent of the food consumed by its residents, and malnutrition is prevalent in young children.

 To improve productivity of the region’s smallholder farmers and connect them with high-paying markets, we have developed an mSourcing tool.
 Field agents use the digital tool to both collect and disseminate information that helps farmers improve their quality, increase their output, and connect to large-scale buyers.